eliheuer/woodbine/docs/README.md

 * :warning: **WARN** MS-FonVal: Not all extremes are marked with the on-curve control points  DETAILS: Glyph index 46
 * :warning: **WARN** MS-FonVal: Misoriented contour DETAILS: Glyph index 68
 * :warning: **WARN** MS-FonVal: The unitsPerEm value is not a power of two DETAILS: 1000
-* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3622864711 (Saturday, October 20, 2018 7:18 AM)
+* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3622903661 (Saturday, October 20, 2018 6:07 PM)
 * :warning: **WARN** MS-FonVal: The lowestRecPPEM value may be unreasonably small DETAILS: lowestRecPPEM = 6
-* :warning: **WARN** MS-FonVal: maxSizeOfInstructions computation not via either approved method DETAILS: glyf maxSizeOfInstructions=323, prep size=167, fpgm size=3605, whereas maxp maxSizeOfInstruction is 3605
+* :warning: **WARN** MS-FonVal: maxSizeOfInstructions computation not via either approved method DETAILS: glyf maxSizeOfInstructions=269, prep size=167, fpgm size=3605, whereas maxp maxSizeOfInstruction is 3605

 </details>
 <details>